-Our NEOs (including ZelnickMedia and its shareholders, partners, employees, members and other affiliates who are deemed "Executives" under the Clawback Policy) are subject to the Clawback Policy, which is available on the Company's website at www.take2games.com, including as may be amended or superseded to the extent required to comply with any rules adopted by the SEC in response to Section 954 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
-This policy requires the reimbursement of any bonus or incentive compensation awarded to a covered person and/or effect the cancellation of unvested restricted stock or outstanding stock option awards previously granted to a covered person, in each case, where: (1) the payment was predicated upon achieving certain financial results that were subsequently determined to have been erroneously reported; (2) the Board of Directors determines that the person engaged in knowing or intentional fraudulent or illegal conduct that caused or substantially caused such erroneous reporting to have occurred; and (3) a lower payment would have been made to the person based upon the corrected financial results.
+Our Corporate Governance Guidelines includes a section entitled "Recovery of Improperly-Awarded Incentive Compensation" which is our "Clawback Policy."
+Our NEOs (including ZelnickMedia and its shareholders, partners, employees, members and other affiliates who are deemed "Executives" under the Clawback Policy) are subject to the Clawback Policy.
+Our Corporate Governance Guidelines, including our Clawback Policy, are available on the Company's website at www.take2games.com by clicking on the "Corporate" tab, and then clicking on the "Corporate Governance" link.
+Our Clawback Policy includes any amendments that may be required to comply with any rules adopted by the SEC in response to Section 954 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
+This policy requires the reimbursement of any bonus or incentive compensation, including cash bonuses, awarded to a covered person and/or the cancellation of unvested restricted stock or outstanding stock option awards previously granted to a covered person, in each case, where: (1) the payment was predicated upon achieving certain financial results that were subsequently determined to have been erroneously reported; (2) the Board of Directors determines that the person engaged in knowing or intentional fraudulent or illegal conduct that caused or substantially caused such erroneous reporting to have occurred; and (3) a lower payment would have been made to the person based upon the corrected financial results.

-Executive Officer Stock Ownership Guidelines
+Executive Officer Stock Ownership Requirements

-The Company has adopted stock ownership guidelines for executive officers of the Company.
-Under these guidelines, NEOs (other than the Executive Chairman and Chief Executive Officer and President) are encouraged to own shares of Common Stock having a value equal to three times the annual base salary paid by the Company to its NEOs.
-The ownership guidelines propose that such NEOs achieve such stock position within five years after the date of the adoption of the guidelines and that future NEOs achieve such ownership position within five years after the date of their appointment as NEOs.
-For purposes of determining compliance with the stock ownership guidelines, all shares that are directly owned by the NEO, shares that are beneficially owned by the NEO, such as shares held in "street name" through a broker or shares held in trust, and vested and unvested shares of restricted stock and units are counted towards satisfying the requirements.
-Each of such NEOs are in compliance with the stock ownership requirements as of the date hereof.
+The Company has adopted stock ownership requirements for executive officers of the Company.
+Under these requirements, NEOs (other than the Executive Chairman and CEO and President) shall own shares of common stock having a value equal to three times the annual base salary paid by the Company to its NEOs.
+Such NEOs shall achieve such stock position within five years after the date of the adoption of the requirements and future NEOs shall achieve such ownership position within five years after the date of their appointment as NEOs.
+For purposes of determining compliance with the stock ownership requirements, all shares that are directly owned by the NEO, shares that are beneficially owned by the NEO, such as shares held in "street name" through a broker or shares held in trust, and vested and unvested shares of restricted stock and units are counted toward satisfying the requirements.

+All NEOs are in compliance with the stock ownership requirements as of the date of this proxy filing.